 Enhance business process flows with branching

-Whitepaper: Process Enablement with Dynamics 365 Create custom business logic through processes Workflow Processes
+Whitepaper: Process Enablement with Dynamics 365 for Customer Engagement Create custom business logic through processes Workflow Processes

 Actions - Overview